5T33Z0/Clover-Crate/Kernel_And_Kext_Patches/README.md

 Obsolete! vit9696 investigated the problem, and corrected RTC operations in Clover.
 The recommended value is `false` because it affects hibernation.

 ### BlockSkywalk
 Introduced in r5155.
-This allows blocking the `IOSkywalFamily.kext` in macOS Sonoma, so unsupported Wifi Cards can be re-enabled by injecting additional kexts and applying post-install root patches with OpenCore Legacy patcher (&rarr; check my [Wifi Sonoma Guide](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/WIiFi_Sonoma.md) for details).
+This allows blocking the OEM `IOSkywalFamily.kext` in macOS Sonoma+, so unsupported Wifi Cards can be re-enabled by injecting an older version of IOSkywalkFamily from macOS Ventura and applying post-install root patches with OpenCore Legacy patcher (&rarr; check my [Wifi Sonoma Guide](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Enable_Features/WiFi_Sonoma.md) and [AiportItlwm in macOS Sequoia](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Enable_Features/AirportItllwm_Sequoia.md) for details).

 ### Debug
 If you want to observe how the Kexts are patched &rarr; For developers.